scandrews/Responsive-Portfolio/README.md

-# responsive-portfolio version 01
+# responsive-portfolio version 02
 This is my portfolio for the first homework assignment.

-due to awful cold or flue was not able to complete. submitted anyway on 4/4/17
+This is the final version completed one day late due to severe cold/flue. submitted on 4/6/17